stefanoborini/commodore-64/README.md

 Obviously a computation of an approximation of pi using the ratio of random points falling inside and outside of a circle.

+## evelina

+I suspect this is an attempt to help a friend, by printing special accents in French by using control characters to the printer in order to move back of one space and put accents on letters.